ArshanAlam/CTFs/echooo/README.md

 # Echooo

 This program prints any input you give it.
 Can you leak the flag?
-Connect with nc 2018shell.picoctf.com 46960.
+Connect with `nc 2018shell.picoctf.com 46960`.

 ## Solution
 It took me a while to come up with this solution because I was also learning about format string vulnerabilities.
 I started by using [radare2](https://github.com/radareorg/radare2) in debug mode.
-I set a breakpoint after the user input and than I checked state of the stack.
+I set a breakpoint after the user input and than I printed the stack.
 It took a bit of trial and error, but eventually I discovered that the flag was stored `27 words (32-bit words)` away.
-This Medium blog post, [Binary Exploitation: Format String Vulnerabilities](https://medium.com/swlh/binary-exploitation-format-string-vulnerabilities-70edd501c5be) helped me discover that I could get the " ith argument on the stack by using a special case format specifier".
+This Medium blog post, [Binary Exploitation: Format String Vulnerabilities](https://medium.com/swlh/binary-exploitation-format-string-vulnerabilities-70edd501c5be) helped me discover that I could get the **ith argument on the stack by using a special case format specifier**.

 ```